Indicia-Team/drupal-module-api-proxy-waarneming/README.md

 species list which you can specify in the Inidicia Lookup section.
 It obtains the preferred name and taxa_taxon_list_id.

+## Permissions
+Go to Configuration > People > Permissions and find the section for the API Proxy.
+A new permission has been added for using the Waarneming API.
+Initially, it is only allowed to the Administrator role.
+Check the roles who should be allowed access to the API.
+If you are not granted permission you will receive a 403 Forbidden response.

 ## Requests
 To make a request to the image classifier, send a POST request to `api-proxy/waarneming` relative to the Drupal site hosting the module.
 To retain